gdsbook/book/notebooks/12_feature_engineering.md

 airbnbs.crs
 ```

-In addition, the `pois` are also provided in terms of their latitude & longitude:
+In addition, the `pois` are also provided in terms of their latitude and longitude:

 ```python
 pois.crs